 Products, Services, and Data

-Future Public Transportation System
+2040 Treasure Valley Public Transportation System

 COMPASS contracted with Kittelson and Associates to develop a public transportation network analysis of services for the year 2040.
-This will show what a future public transportation network for Ada and Canyon Counties should include to meet forecasted population and other needs in the year 2040, and the steps to get there.
+COMPASS used this analysis as a basis for developing the future public transportation system in CIM 2040 2.0 (above).
+View final report.